What is Video Metadata? (The Complete 2026 Guide)

 Think of video metadata like the label on a shipping box.
 The box (your video file) contains the actual item (the visual and audio content), but the label tells you where it came from, where it's going, how heavy it is, and what's inside—without you having to open it.

 Without metadata, a computer sees a video file as just a blob of binary code.
-Metadata gives that blob context, identity, and meaning.
+With it, software can organize, search, stream, and index that content intelligently.

 The 3 Main Types of Video Metadata